-In recent years, the vast majority of software solutions are not being produced from scratch, but rather assembled by combining multiple existing libraries, frameworks, and components.
-All of the components that are used to create any software solution have different vulnerabilities, so understanding them is vital for the security of your organization.
-Software bill of materials, or abbreviated SBOM, is a structured list of all of the components which were used to build a piece of software.
+In recent years, the vast majority of software solutions are not being produced from scratch but rather assembled by combining multiple existing libraries, frameworks, and components.
+All of the components used to create any software solution have different vulnerabilities, so understanding them is vital for your organization’s security.
+A software bill of materials, or abbreviated SBOM, is a structured list of all the components used to build a piece of software.

-Additionally, SBOMs usually catalog all of the versions, upgrades, and known vulnerabilities in these components.
+Additionally, SBOMs usually catalog all of these components’ versions, upgrades, and known vulnerabilities.
 By using SBOMs, you can easily track the risk-prone components and take action to nullify the threats and protect your IT infrastructure.